e-marriott/honours_project/README.md

 ## Abstract

 Sequenced reference genomes of _Trypanosoma brucei_ require updating to provide more accurate gene annotations.
-In particular the reference strains 927 and 427 are potentially missing many protein coding genes that can only be identified through detailed manual annotation.
+In particular the reference strains TREU927 and Lister 427 are potentially missing many protein coding genes that can only be identified through detailed manual annotation.
-In this project we utilised newly obtained transcriptomic (RNASeq and RiboSeq) and proteomic (SILAC Mass Spectrometry) data to identify 9 new protein coding genes in the *T. brucei* TRUE927 genome, and by cross-comparison identify homologues in the 427_2018 (lister strain) genome.
+In this project we utilised newly obtained transcriptomic (RNASeq and RiboSeq) and proteomic (SILAC Mass Spectrometry) data to identify 11 new protein coding genes in the *T. b. brucei* TRUE927 genome, and by cross-comparison identify homologues in the 427_2018 and *T. b. gambiense* DAL972 genomes.
 This Jupyter notebook is provided as a record for the steps of our analysis that were conducted programatically.
- A full record of the methods, results and conclusions is presented in the associated thesis 'Identification and Annotation of New Protein Coding Genes in the Genome of *Trypanosoma Brucei*'.
+ A full record of the methods, results and conclusions of the project as a wholeis presented in the associated thesis 'Identification and Annotation of New Protein Coding Genes in the Genome of *Trypanosoma Brucei*'.